lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API handles special characters and non-English text correctly when creating a product.
+Verify that the API handles special characters and non-English text correctly when creating a product and searching for it.

 **Steps:**